A DevOps tutorial on migrating to microservices

 APIs in action

-To see the power of APIs in microservices apps, you don't need to look too far.
+To see the power of API management for microservices apps, you don't need to look too far.
 Google Maps is the most popular public web API available today.
 It is used by numerous apps that build services on top of the Google Maps platform.
 Think Uber, which uses Google Maps to power its entire user experience, both from the driver and the passenger side.
 Likewise, Airbnb and TripAdvisor utilize Google Maps as an integrated feature within their apps.
 Similarly, embedded YouTube videos and tweets, marketing programs that involve coupons and QR codes or integrated enterprise applications, like customer relationship management systems -- the list goes on.
 All of these experiences are powered by APIs.

 APIs and the inevitable device explosion